 During discovery, both sides exchange evidence.
 Your Kearney, MO assault defense attorney will carefully examine police reports, videos, medical records, and witness statements to identify weaknesses in the prosecution’s case.

-Step 6: Plea Discussions
+Step 6: Negotiating a Plea

 Prosecutors may offer a plea bargain.
 Depending on the evidence, your lawyer in Kearney, MO can push for reduced charges or recommend moving forward to trial if that’s the better option.